WarpVar-Official/WarpVar/README.md

 > Control TurboWarp project variables directly from your browser.

-WarpVar is a Chrome extension that lets you **view, filter, and change Scratch/TurboWarp project variables instantly** without stopping your project.
+WarpVar is a Chrome extension that lets you **view, filter, and change TurboWarp project variables instantly** without stopping your project.

 🌐 **Website:** https://warpvar.wasmer.app/